MartinEesmaa/VVCEasy/FFMPEGVVC.md

 # Mac OS downloaders (Important note)

-Please note, this is not a malware of my compiled build, see the three screenshots to make run ffmpeg tools customised version
+Please note, this is not a malware of my compiled build, see the three screenshots to make run FFmpeg tools customized version

 You need to allow the app on your Mac OS for chmod write access & Security & Privacy: